Tourism in Yorkshire: Getting around

 Major Yorkshire cities such as York, Leeds, Hull and Sheffield can be reached from London in less than two hours by train.
-Leeds Bradford International Airport and Doncaster Sheffield Airport serve many destinations in Europe and Africa and the port of Hull offers services to major European ferry ports at Rotterdam and Zeebrugge.
+Leeds Bradford Airport serves many destinations in Europe and Africa and the port of Hull offers services to major European ferry ports at Rotterdam and Zeebrugge.

 Major road links include: the M62 from Hull to Manchester; the M1 from Leeds to London; the A1 and A1(M) which passes North to South through Yorkshire; the M18 which connects the M1, A1(M) and the M62, and the M180 which extends from the M18 to A180 at Grimsby.

 Tourist attractions in Yorkshire

 City attractions

 The city of York attracted 3.95 million visitors in 2004 of which 24 per cent were from overseas.
 Visitors spent a total of £283.6 million in the city during 2004.
 The walled city of is the county capital of Yorkshire and was founded by the Romans in AD 71 on a fortified site at the confluence of the River Foss and River Ouse.
 The city skyline is dominated by the medieval Gothic style York Minster, and has a rich heritage and culture developed over 2,000 years.
 York's top three tourist attractions are the National Railway Museum, York Minster and the Jorvik Viking Centre.
 Other attractions include Merchant Adventurers' Hall, The Shambles, Clifford's Tower and York's smallest street Whip-Ma-Whop-Ma-Gate.
 In the 2017 Condé Nast Traveler survey of readers, York rated 12th among The 15 Best Cities in the UK for visitors.

 A 2014 report, based on 2012 data, stated that the city receives 6.9 million visitors annually; they contribute £564 million to the economy and support over 19,000 jobs.